 White Supremacist Ideas Have Historical Roots In U.S. Christianity

-When a young Southern Baptist pastor named Alan Cross arrived in Montgomery, Alabama in January 2000, he knew it was where Martin Luther King, Jr. had his first church and where Rosa Parks launched her famous bus boycott, but he didn't know some other details of the city's role in civil rights history.
+When a young Southern Baptist pastor named Alan Cross arrived in Montgomery, Ala., in January 2000, he knew it was where the Rev. Martin Luther King, Jr. had his first church and where Rosa Parks helped launched the famous bus boycott, but he didn't know some other details of the city's role in civil rights history.

-"They pull in right here, on the side," Cross says, standing in front of the depot.
+"They pull in right here, on the side," Cross said, standing in front of the depot.
 "And it was quiet when they got here.
-But then once they start getting off the bus, around 500 people come out – men, women, and children.
+But then once they start getting off the bus, around 500 people come out – men, women and children.
 Men were holding the Freedom Riders back, and the women were hitting them with their purses and holding their children up to claw their faces."
 Some of the men carried lead pipes and baseball bats.
 Two of the Freedom Riders, the civil rights activist John Lewis and a white ally, James Zwerg, were beaten unconscious.

 Though he had grown up in Mississippi and was familiar with the history of racial conflict in the South, Cross was horrified by the story of the 1961 attack on the Freedom Riders.
 Montgomery was known as a city of churches.
 Fresh out of seminary, Cross had come there to preach the gospel of Jesus Christ.

-"Why didn't white Christians show up?" he recalls wondering.
+"Why didn't white Christians show up?" he recalled wondering.

-To his dismay, Cross learned that many of the people in the white mob were themselves regular church-goers.
+To his dismay, Cross learned that many of the people in the white mob were regular churchgoers.
 In the years that followed, he made it part of his ministry to educate his fellow Christians about the attack and prompt them to reflect on its meaning.

-"You think about the South being Christian, but this wasn't Christianity," Cross says.
+"You think about the South being Christian, but this wasn't Christianity," Cross said.
 "So what happened here in the white church?
 How did we get to that point?"
 It's a question he explored in his 2014 book, When Heaven and Earth Collide: Racism, Southern Evangelicals, and the Better Way of Jesus.

 The answer to the question lies partly in U.S. history, beginning in the days of slavery and Jim Crow segregation, but not ending there.
 Elements of racist ideology have long been present in white Christianity in the United States.